civictechdc/civictechdc-website/README.md

 `git checkout -b [NEW BRANCH NAME]`

 3. Now, install the correct version of Ruby.
 As of March 2023, we are using Ruby 3.2.0.
+You can use [asdf](https://asdf-vm.com/) to configure Ruby 3.2.0 for this repository with:

 `asdf install ruby 3.2.0`
 `asdf local ruby 3.2.0`